 Resolution 1: Develop a Handbook First and foremost, a ministry handbook needs to be at the top of your list.
 If you already have one, take another look at it and see if it needs reworking.
 If you haven’t developed one, the New Year is a great time to start.
 Anita Weldon has a fantastic, eight-step process to help you create a handbook that will help guide your ministry throughout the new year.

 Resolution 2: Get Organized Organizing your ministry means more than cleaning out the supply closet.
-Jolene L. Roehlkepartain has created a list of 18 tips and tricks to help get your ministry geared up for years to come.
+Jolene Roehlkepartain offers a list of 18 tips and tricks to help get your ministry geared up for years to come.
 My favorite tip from Jolene?
-Write a mission statement.
-“Hang it where you can see it.
+“Write a mission statement.
+Hang it where you can see it.
 Periodically ask yourself whether the work you’re doing fits your mission statement,” she says.

 Resolution 3: Start a Daycare While this may not be an option for all ministries, starting a daycare may be an undertaking worth considering and just the thing your community is looking for.
 Carla Williams wrote a fantastic article about the pros and cons of creating a church daycare from your ministry.
 Check it out—this may be a great way to reach out to families in your area.

 Resolution 4: Connect with your Pastor Encouraging your senior pastor to connect with your kids is a great way to build bonds in your church.
 We’ve come up with 17 suggestions to cultivate deeper connections with your pastor, like giving your his or her office a mini-makeover (simply filling a file drawer with balloons, candy, puzzles, etc.), or asking your pastor to write a short note to your kids.